How to load your skip bin

 Risk of health and safety

 Health and safety regulations require a skip bin business to remove skip bins efficiently and effectively.
-This means skips should not be overfilled or overloaded to ensure the skip can be removed and transported safely.
+This means skips should not be overfilled or overloaded to ensure the skips can be removed and transported safely.
 It’s actually illegal to transport an overloaded skip bin.
 Nor is it safe for the driver and those around them.
 Before you overfill your skip, consider if you would feel safe driving behind a truck with an overfilled skip on the back.
 You would think twice about driving behind one.

 Extra charges and/or fines

-The last thing you want is having to either remove items above the rim of the bin or be hit with extra charges or fines even for overloading waste into the skip.
+The last thing you want is to either remove items above the rim of the bin or be hit with extra charges or fines, even for overloading waste into the skip.
 Due to the health and safety risk overfilled skip bins pose, skip companies are likely to receive fines for transporting overfilled skips as it places it in the dangerous and hazardous category.
 It is likely they may not even accept your rubbish removal and request you remove the overfilled rubbish and dispose of it another way before they collect the correctly filled bin.

 It may not be collected